 However, you may not want to be thinking about carrying on a hike after you have just finished a hike like this.
 Fortunately, Landmannalaugar has a very hot, very natural hot river where you can bath and ease away your pains from the trail.

-As environmental stewards in Iceland, we take a proactive approach to preserve the trail and the surrounding nature by allocating 1% of the tour price for each passenger to our Environmental Fund.
+As environmental stewards in Iceland, we take a proactive approach to preserve the trail and the surrounding nature by allocating a percentage of the tour price for each passenger to our Environmental Fund.
 With us, you get to experience these amazing trails and minimize your environmental impact.

 The Volcanic Trails await!